This project can cost anywhere from $150 to $800, so take a look at what could affect this price and get a quote from a pro.

 Here are some clear signs that you need to call a pro:

-You have insulated ducts that are hard to access
+You have insulated ducts that are hard to access.

-You have recurring mold growth
+You have recurring mold growth.

-You have visible mold
+You have visible mold.

-Your home underwent recent construction
+Your home underwent recent construction.

-You see rodent droppings
+You see rodent droppings.

-Cheap & Quick Duct Cleaning Costs
+Cheap and Quick Duct Cleaning Costs